 Small, slim, and sturdy, this scope is made from durable material to withstand small curious hands that may inadvertently drop it on the floor.
 Nonetheless, this telescope serves its purpose: One is to function and look like a telescope, but at the same time be a toy.

 This instrument is made out of premium ABS acrylic and premium plastic parts that won’t easily break.
 It also has a smooth surface with no sharp edges to make sure your child’s hands are safe.

 This scope definitely will catch a child’s imagination and encourage hours of play and learning time.
 Ggienrui Telescope comes in a box with the tripod already preassembled, it also makes for a quick and easy set up with no extra tools needed.
 Your kid can enjoy it night or day, may it be the moon or a bird on a tree in your neighbor’s backyard.

-Pros: It’s a perfect starter telescope with no fuss, and no frills, just good old stargazing fun for your kids.
+Pros: It’s a perfect starter telescope with no fuss, and no-frills, just good old stargazing fun for your kids.
 It has no extra parts and is lightweight.
-It feels like a toy, looks like a toy, works like a serious instrument.
+It feels toy looks like a toy, works as a serious instrument.

-Cons: View isn’t as bright compared to other higher-priced refactor scopes.
+Cons: The view isn’t as bright compared to other higher-priced refactor scopes.

 At $29.99, it makes it a reasonably priced gift for your kid.